jonathanvanleeuwen/EyeParser/README.md

 # EyeParser
-GUIs for parsing and plotting eyetracking data (curently only eyelink data)
+GUIs for parsing and plotting eyetracking data

+Python 2.7